FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 ### Scenario 3 - Finding Publications

+Go back again to the [initial session](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?upload_create_time[gte]=1419895487748&upload_create_time[lte]=1694679900000).

 !!! abstract "Assignment"
     **You are talking to a colleague about your machine-learned model (from scenario 2).
-    They tell you about a good recent research publication they saw by Rosen, but are forgetting the rest of the details at the moment.
+    They tell you about a good recent research publication they saw by the author Rosen, but are forgetting the rest of the details at the moment.
     They will get back to you, but you are eager to check it out right away.**

     In this exercise, you will learn how to: